 SNMP protocol is the essential protocol used for monitoring state and performance data of various devices.
-Even that SNMP is now almost 30 years old it still an indispensable part of the monitoring landscape.
-It is lightweight and straightforward to implement especially on the agent side so that you can find it many devices such as switches, printers, UPS, firewall, and others.
+Even though SNMP is now almost 30 years old, it is still an indispensable part of the monitoring landscape.
+It is lightweight and straightforward to implement, especially on the agent side, so you can find it in many devices such as switches, printers, UPS, firewall, and others.

 This is the most basic monitoring type in NetCrunch.
 A node state is determined basically by the availability of network services.
 When a node is in the DOWN state, it's only monitored by a single network service we call

 NetCrunch automatically discovers services on each machine and starts monitoring them.
-Each check usually requires sending multiple packets, so that program can calculate packet loss rate and make sure the service is responding even it drops some responses.
+Each check usually requires sending multiple packets, so that program can calculate packet loss rate and make sure the service is responding, even when it drops some responses.

 NetCrunch supports over 70 protocols including all secure version of protocols such as HTTP/S, FTPS, POP3/S, etc.

-You can easily duplicate service definition and make a new one with the different port definition.
+You can easily duplicate a service definition and make a new one with the different port name.
 For example, you can change the port and save the HTTP service as "HTTP 8080".

 Remote Probe - a lightweight probe that can be installed on a tiny Windows device.
-You can use it in a similar way to Cisco IPSLA but to check remote connections and service quality.
+You can use it in a similar way as you would Cisco IPSLA, but in this case it would be to check remote connections and service quality.

 Please refer to Distributed Monitoring for more information.

-NetCrunch delivers a pre-compiled MIB library containing overt 8500 MIBs including Cisco, Nortel, 3Com, Alcatel, and hundreds of the others.
+NetCrunch delivers a pre-compiled MIB library containing over 8500 MIBs including Cisco, Nortel, 3Com, Alcatel, and hundreds of the others.

-We grouped modules by vendors, and you can see that some MIB group like Cisco group contains a massive number of a compiled modules (over 1000).
+We have grouped modules by vendors, and you can see that some MIB groups like Cisco group contain a massive number of compiled modules (over 1000).

 SNMP protocol describes only variables, tables, and basic operations, SNMP tables often refer to other tables to lookup for column values, so it makes reading data not that easy.

 NetCrunch SNMP Views can present data in a clean human-readable form.
-Additionally, views allow changing SNMP values so they can create UI for SNMP device.
+Additionally, views allow changing SNMP values, so they can create a UI for SNMP device.

 Managing node settings is very easy.
 All you need is to add an element to be monitored to